 Unrealized gains or losses on marketable securities are recorded in accumulated other comprehensive income (loss).
-The Company did not have investments in marketable securities at December 31, 2016.
-Accumulated other comprehensive income (loss) at December 31, 2015 consisted of unrealized losses on securities of \$65 thousand.
+Accumulated other comprehensive income (loss) at December 31, 2015 and 2014 consisted of unrealized losses on securities of \$65 thousand and \$13 thousand, respectively.

-NOTE 6 - INVENTORIES
+NOTE 5 - INVENTORIES

-Inventories at December 31, 2016 consist of raw materials to be used in the manufacture to integrate Impede 2.0 technology into our commercially available Nexafed 30mg tablets, and finished goods held for distribution and sale on our Nexafed product line.
 Inventories at December 31, 2015 consist of finished goods held for distribution and sale on our Nexafed product line.
-During 2014, we purchased selected raw and packaging material inventories for \$260 thousand from Pfizer related to the Oxaydo product we reacquired from them (see Note 4).
-During 2015, we entirely wrote off and disposed of these inventories.
+Inventories at December 31, 2014 consisted of both raw and packaging materials on our Oxaydo product and finished goods held for distribution and sale on Nexafed product.
+During 2014, we purchased selected raw and packaging material inventories for \$260 thousand from Pfizer related to the Oxaydo product we reacquired from them (see Note 3).
+During 2015, we wrote off and disposed of the inventories.
 Inventories are stated at the lower of cost (first-in, first-out method) or market (net realizable value).
 We write down inventories to net realizable value based on forecasted demand and market conditions, which may differ from actual results.